amrwc/derulo/README.md

 If your workplace is friendly enough to pull off pranks on each other and some of you care about information security, the one and only Jason Derulo will be a perfect reminder that an unattended computer should be locked.

+_Please note that the scripts may have to be run more than once._

 ## macOS

 Tested on High Sierra and Mojave.
 Admin privileges are not required.
 Common raster image types, such as JPG, PNG, BMP, GIF (they'll be still), etc. are supported.

-_Please note that the script may have to be run more than once._

 1. Open Terminal.app